Contributions to conjectures on planar graphs: Induced Subgraphs, Treewidth, and Dominating Sets: Introduction

+We expect that the coefficients $\frac{7}{18}$ and $\frac{11}{18}$ in Questions~\ref{Q:newQuest-connectedDomination}, \ref{Q:newQuest-maxleaf} and \ref{Q:newQuest-Outerplane} are asymptotically best possible, based on our constructions, although the precise values of the constant terms remain undetermined.

-Although this modified conjecture no longer implies Conjecture~\ref{con:outerplanar} or any related conjecture, it reflects structural insights gained from our counterexamples and remains of independent interest.
-Moreover, although Question~\ref{Q:connected} fails, Conjectures~\ref{con:outerplanar} and~\ref{con:K_4} remain open.
+Even if these questions turn out to have positive answers, they do not imply Conjecture~\ref{con:outerplanar} or any related conjecture.
+Nevertheless, they capture structural insights revealed by our counterexamples and remain of independent interest.
+Although Question~\ref{Q:connected} fails, Conjectures~\ref{con:outerplanar} and~\ref{con:K_4} remain open.
 Thus, resolving them may lead to an improved lower bound for $f(G)$, and bring us closer to a complete resolution of Conjecture~\ref{con:AB79}.

-In addition to Conjecture~\ref{con:new-conj1}, the construction of Theorem~\ref{thm:counterexample} yields an example of a planar graph $G$ whose induced maximal outerplane subgraph has order at most $\frac{5|V(G)|}{8}+1$ (see Remark~\ref{rem:final2}).
-This observation motivates the following conjecture.